Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Dynamic Portfolio Choice Problem

 We then repeatedly generate random sequences of $(\textbf{Z},\tilde{\textbf{Z}})$, based on which we generate the sequences of market states and returns according to their joint probability distribution (\ref{discrt_model})-(\ref{discrt_value}).
-Then we apply the aforementioned policy $\hat{\textbf{a}}$ on these sequences to get an estimate of the lower bound on the value function $H_{0}$; based on each random sequence we can also solve the inner optimization problem (\ref{inner_portfolio_opt}) with penalty $M_1$ in (\ref{penalty_portfolio1}) or $M_2$ in (\ref{penalty_portfolio3}), which leads to an estimate of the upper bound on $H_0$.
+Then we apply the aforementioned policy $\hat{\textbf{a}}$ on these sequences to get an estimate of the lower bound on the value function $H_{0}$; based on each random sequence we can also solve the inner optimization problem (\ref{inner_portfolio_opt}) with penalty $M_1$ in (\ref{MarkovDiff:penalty_portfolio1}) or $M_2$ in (\ref{MarkovDiff:penalty_portfolio3}), which leads to an estimate of the upper bound on $H_0$.
 We present our numerical results in the following tables: the lower bound, which is referred to as ``Lower Bound'', is obtained by generating $100$ random sequences of $(\textbf{Z},\tilde{\textbf{Z}})$ and their antithetic pairs (see \cite{glasserman:2004} for an introduction on antithetic variates) in a single run and a total number of $10$ runs; the upper bounds induced by penalties $M_1$ and $M_2$, which are referred to as ``Dual Bound 1'' and ``Dual Bound 2'' respectively, are obtained by generating $30$ random sequences of $(\textbf{Z},\tilde{\textbf{Z}})$ and their antithetic pairs in a single run and a total number of $10$ runs.
 To see the effectiveness of these proposed penalties, we use zero penalty and repeat the same procedure to compute the upper bounds that are referred to as ``Zero Penalty'' in the table.
 These bounds on the value function $H_0$ (i.e., the expected utility) are reported in the sub-column ``Value'', where each entry shows the sample average and the standard error (in parentheses) of the $10$ independent runs.
-We also list the certainty equivalent of the expected utility in the sub-column ``CE'' (this is reported in the literature such as \cite{cvitanic:2003}), where ``CE'' is defined through $U(\text{CE})=\text{Value}.$ For ease of comparison, we compute the duality gap -- the smaller differences of lower bounds with two upper bounds on the expected utility and its certainty equivalent -- as a fraction of the lower bounds in the column ``Duality Gap''.
+We also compute the certainty equivalent of the expected utility in the sub-column ``CE'' (this is reported in the literature such as \cite{cvitanic:2003}), where ``CE'' is defined through $U(\text{CE})=\text{Value}.$ For ease of comparison, we compute the duality gaps -- differences of the lower bound with each upper bound on the expected utility and its certainty equivalent -- as a fraction of the lower bounds, and list the smaller fraction in the column ``Duality Gap''.

 {

 }